Max Clark (footballer): Vitesse

 Clark signed for Eredivisie club Vitesse on 22 June 2018 on a three-year contract after rejecting a new contract with Hull.
 Hull received compensation from Vitesse, reported by the Hull Daily Mail as "in the region of £400,000".
 On 9 August 2018, Clark made his Vitesse debut as well as his European debut during their 1–0 defeat to Basel in the UEFA Europa League third qualifying round, replacing Alexander Büttner with three minutes remaining.

 Hull City

 Clark returned to Hull City on 1 February 2021 on a short 4 month deal.
 On 18 May 2021, the club announced that Clark would leave the club at the end of the 2020–21 season.

 Fleetwood Town

 On 17 June 2021, Clark agreed a one-year deal to join Fleetwood Town with the club holding the option for a second year.

 On 20 January 2022, Clark left Fleetwood Town by mutual consent.

 Rochdale

 On 21 January 2022, Clark signed for Rochdale on a deal until the end of the season.

 Stevenage

 On 16 June 2022, Clark agreed a deal to join Stevenage upon the expiration of his contract with Rochdale, having opted against extending his short-term contract.

+Gillingham

+In July 2023, Clark joined Gillingham.

+On 5 June 2025, the club announced the player had signed a new one-year contract.